IamMoma/OCRpy/README.md

-# OCRpy
+# OCRpy - Optical Character Recognition app with Python

-I will be creating an OCR (Optical character recognition) program for text recognition from images.
+As my first ever coding project I have created OCR (Optical character recognition) program for text recognition from images.

 Libraries:
 1. OpenCV for preprocessing the image.